Bonnie Guitar: Early music success in 1957

 When Bonnie's rendition of "Dark Moon" impacted the pop and country charts she received recognition in the music business.
 Not only was she one of a handful of female country singers at that time, but also one of the few in the country field to manage a crossover hit.

 The only other female country singer achieving a crossover success was Patsy Cline.
 Her single "Walkin' After Midnight" was a No. 2 country hit and a No. 12 pop hit.
 "Dark Moon" earned Bonnie national attention, and she made TV appearances on "The Ed Sullivan Show" (June 30) and Dick Clark's American Bandstand (October 29).

 Like Patsy Cline, Bonnie was unable to replicate her crossover appeal.
-Follow-ups on Dot Records, "If You See My Love Dancing" and another soon after called "Mister Fire Eyes" failed to have an impact on the pop chart, the latter only making it to No. 71.
+Follow-ups on Dot Records, "If You See My Love Dancing" and another song after called "Mister Fire Eyes" failed to have an impact on the pop chart, the latter only making it to No. 71.
 On the country chart though, the second became a Top 15 hit.
 However, due to her lack of pop success, her contract eventually ended with Dot Records.